 Cooking pasta in a colander is supposed to make the draining process much easier than the regular process.
-You just need the right size of the metal colander that perfectly rests over the cooking pot.
+You just need the right size of metal colander that perfectly rests over the cooking pot.

 - Put your cooking pot on the stove and place a slightly smaller colander inside it.
 The colander handle should rest over the rim of the pot.

-- Fill the pasta pot with water as the direction on the package.
+- Fill the pasta pot with water as per the direction on the package.
 Pour enough water to ensure the colander is submerged completely and there is enough water.
 In this way, your pasta doesn’t stick to the colander as it cooks.